-Compared to Prague, Brno is much smaller when it comes to the range of activities and architectural monuments which are available to visitors.
+Compared to Prague, Brno is much smaller when it comes to the range of activities and architectural monuments available to visitors.
 But Brno’s nightlife, especially at weekends, easily rivals Prague’s clubbing scene, when thousands of students and even foreign visitors fill the central cafes, clubs and pubs.
-There’s also a very good choice of excellent restaurants and microbreweries.
-Add to this some museums and the Functionalist Unesco-protected Vila Tugendhat, and you can easily stay two days in Brno without worrying about getting bored.
+There’s also a perfect choice of excellent restaurants and microbreweries.
+Add to this some museums and the Functionalist Unesco-protected Villa Tugendhat, and you can easily stay two days in Brno without worrying about getting bored.

 Celts moved to the area 2500 years previously.
 In the 9th century, Slays constructed a fortress on what, these days, is called Petrov Hill.
 From the eleventh century, the Margraves of Moravia’s seat was upon this.
-During 1641, Brno turned into the capital of Moravia, thereby attracting the aggression of the Turks and the Swedes, who caused great harm to the city whilst attempting to take it.
-Lots of the buildings in the baroque style were designed by Mořic Grimm along with his brother, the city’s famous architects.
+In 1641, Brno turned into the capital of Moravia, thereby attracting the aggression of the Turks and the Swedes, who caused great harm to the city whilst attempting to take it.
+Many of the buildings in the baroque style were designed by Mořic Grimm and his brother, the city’s famous architects.
 In 1861, the destroyed city was substituted for boulevards and parks.

 Industrialization, particularly the manufacture of textiles, during the nineteenth century ensured that Brno flourished; it also leant its’ name to a Bren gun, made here originally.
-By the end of the century, Brno was the 2nd biggest city in all of the Czech Republic and its’ progressive merchants were wanting the city to showcase the newest commercial and industrial designs.
+By the end of the century, Brno was the 2nd biggest city in all of the Czech Republic, and its’ progressive merchants wanted the city to showcase the newest commercial and industrial designs.
 During 1928, they produced a massive trade fair network, with its’ ground-breaking styles of architecture; it attracted 1000’s of overseas tourists every year.

 The Hill Of Petrov

-St. Paul and St Peter’s cathedral stands on top of Petrov with its’ wiry spires visible from miles away.
-Following the destruction of Petrov hill in 1645 by Swedish forces, the cathedral got re-constructed by Mořic Grimm in a baroque style.
+St. Paul and St Peter’s Cathedral stands on top of Petrov with its’ wiry spires visible from miles away.
+Following the destruction of the Petrov hill in 1645 by Swedish forces, the cathedral was reconstructed by Mořic Grimm in a baroque style.
 Next, the outside and whole choir got Gothicized during the early twentieth century.
-Not too long ago, Jiří Marek gave some stunning modernist / expressionist ‘Stations of the Cross’.
 The Archbishop’s Renaissance Palace is adjacent to the cathedral.

 Admission: Tower; adult 40 CZK, crypts 20 CZK.
 Open: 11am-6pm Mon-Sat, from 11.45am Sun. www.katedrala-petrov.cz

-Cobble stone lanes and steps lead out of Petrov to 1 of the 2 major squares of Brno.
-This is the square of Zelný trh, the busy vegetable market centred round the Parnassus Fountain of 1695 by Johann Bernard Fischer von Erlach.
-The central building on this square, the quite plain seventeenth century Palace of Dietrichstein, has been converted into Moravské museum.
+Cobblestone lanes and steps lead out of Petrov to 1 of the 2 major squares of Brno.
+This is the square of Zelný trh, the busy vegetable market centred around the Parnassus Fountain of 1695 by Johann Bernard Fischer von Erlach.
+The central building on this square, the quite plain seventeenth-century Palace of Dietrichstein, has been converted into Moravské Museum.
 Specialising in the history of Moravia, this museum features some folklore and craft displays.

-Upon departing from the palace, go right and pass through the metal gates to the Bishop Court-yard where the, rather less enthralling, Biskupský dvůr muzeum is dedicated to Moravian coins and fauna (featuring a record-setting hoard of cicadas).
-At the bottom of the slope, in the square of Kapucínské, is the undecorated Capuchin Monaster, where one hundred and fifty mummified bodies were placed exposed and clothed in its’ crypt.
+Upon departing from the palace, go right and pass through the metal gates to the Bishop Court-yard where the, rather less enthralling, Biskupský dvůr museum is dedicated to Moravian coins and fauna (featuring a record-setting hoard of cicadas).
+At the bottom of the slope, in the square of Kapucínské, is the undecorated Capuchin Monastery, where one hundred and fifty mummified bodies were placed exposed and clothed in its’ crypt.
 A macabre sight, but not out of place in the centre of Europe; this practice was halted on the grounds of health in 1784.
-Within the final room, twenty four Capuchin monks are lying on the ground, with their heads raised on bricks; some are alarmingly well conserved after two hundred and fifty years.
+Within the final room, twenty-four Capuchin monks are lying on the ground, with their heads raised on bricks; some are alarmingly well-conserved after two hundred and fifty years.
 Visitors can attend a permanent exhibition whose part is a tour of the Capuchin crypt with mummies.
 Admission: adult 60 CZK.
 Open: 9am-noon & 1pm-4.30pm May-Sep, closed Mon mid-Feb–Apr & Oct–mid-Dec, closed mid-Dec–mid-Feb. www.kapucini.cz.

-Spanning Zelný trh, you can view, from here, the complicated Old Town Hall steeple, appearing like a parade of spiky, Ottoman helmets.
-The Gothic Portal was designed by Anton Pilgram in 1511 who purposefully made the pinnacle at the centre look as if it was about to fall over.
+Spanning Zelný trh, you can view, from here, the complicated Old Town Hall steeple, appearing like a parade of spiky Ottoman helmets.
+The Gothic Portal was designed by Anton Pilgram in 1511, who purposefully made the pinnacle at the centre look as if it was about to fall over.
 Pilgram later decorated the Cathedral of St Stephen’s in Vienna with his carvings.
-Suspended in the archway entrance is the renown Brno Dragon, distinguishable as an alligator on a mount; it was offered by a delegation from Turkey to Matthias Corvinus.
-Brno’s population has a liking for this distinctive gift and for the cart-wheel suspended on the walls.
-Georg Birk, who was a carpenter, made a bet, in 1636, that he would be able to make the wheel from logs and roll this for thirty five miles (fifty kilometres) from the village he lived in to Brno in a single day.
+Suspended in the archway entrance is the renowned Brno Dragon, distinguishable as an alligator on a mount; it was offered by a delegation from Turkey to Matthias Corvinus.
+Brno’s population has a liking for this distinctive gift and the cart-wheel suspended on the walls.
+Georg Birk, a carpenter, made a bet in 1636 that he would be able to do the wheel from logs and roll this for thirty-five miles (fifty kilometres) from the village he lived to the Brno in a single day.
 He succeeded in this bet.